How to Care for Senior Dogs

 2. Implement a Fortified Diet

-As your pup ages, his metabolism is going to slow down and, much like when he was a puppy, he’ll need more nutrients to stay healthy.
+As your pup ages, their metabolism is going to slow down and, much like when they were a puppy, they’ll need more nutrients to stay healthy.
 Switching your senior dog to a high-quality diet is the first step.